COPD Living With

 COPD has no cure yet.
 However, lifestyle changes and treatments can help you feel better, stay more active, and slow the progress of the disease.

-Call your doctor if you notice that your symptoms are worsening or if you have signs of an infection, such as a fever.
-Your doctor may change or adjust your treatments to relieve and treat symptoms.
+Call your healthcare provider if you notice that your symptoms are worsening or if you have signs of an infection, such as a fever.
+Your provider may change or adjust your treatments to relieve and treat symptoms.

 How to manage COPD at home

-- Join a COPD self-management program.
-Ask your doctor for a program that will help you to educate yourself about COPD and interventions that can help manage the disease and have a better quality of life.
+• Join a COPD self-management program.
+Ask your healthcare provider for a program that will help you to educate yourself about COPD and interventions that can help you manage the disease and have a better quality of life.
+This might help you deal with fatigue, for example.

-- Ask your doctor what types of activities you can safely do.
+• Ask your provider what types of activities you can safely do.
 You may find it hard to remain active with your symptoms.
 However, physical activity can strengthen the muscles that help you breathe and improve your overall wellness.

 Avoid triggers that can cause flare-ups

-Over time, you may notice a sudden worsening of symptoms, called flare-ups, that may happen if you come in contact with certain scents or breathe in dust or fumes.
+Over time, you may notice a sudden worsening of symptoms, called a flare-up, that may happen if you come in contact with certain scents or breathe in dust or fumes.
 Learning what these triggers are can help you avoid them and prevent flare-ups.

 Seek emergency care if you have a severe flare-up.

-Keep phone numbers handy for your doctor, your hospital, and someone who can take you for medical care.
-You also should have on hand directions to the doctor’s office and hospital and a list of all the medicines you are taking.
+Keep phone numbers handy for your healthcare provider, your hospital, and someone who can take you for medical care.
+You also should have directions to the provider’s office and hospital and a list of all the medicines you are taking on hand.

 Does COPD raise my risk for other conditions?